ibanaga/ibanaga.github.io/docs/_posts/2025-09-14-Uboot-SPL-DTS-analysis.md

 	};
 ```

-On the real hardware, the BootROM will inspect the partition table of the storage medium (nand or emmc) and will look for a specific partition GUID to identify the second stage bootloader.
+On the real hardware, the BootROM will inspect the partition table of the storage medium (nand or sdcard) and will look for a specific partition GUID to identify the second stage bootloader.

 The Qemu emulation of the HiFive Unleashed does not reproduce the BootROM of the real hardware, and it uses this configuration option in the device tree to specify at which offset the SPL is stored.